4,555 total views, 13 views today

-If you are a bachelor student, see GATE syllabus, identify your bachelor subjects which are relevant for GATE and do them properly.
-After studying those from standard books (never use local author book as your knowledge will be corrupted) those portions, practice previous GATE questions (without looking at solution).
-Also try top lectures and courses for all important subjects.
-A common mistake is to ignore mathematics, aptitude and programming – but this is suicidal.
+If you are a bachelor student, see GATE syllabus, identify your Bachelor subjects which are relevant for GATE and do them properly.
+After studying those from standard books (never use local author book as your knowledge will be corrupted) those portions, practice previous GATE questions (without looking at the solution).
+Also, try top lectures and courses for all important subjects.
+A common mistake is to ignore mathematics, aptitude, and programming – but this is suicidal.
 Do, programming a lot- because they make the concepts stronger (not copying programs but implementing algorithms on your own).
-Similarly mathematics – especially discrete mathematics, and aptitude fetches a lot of marks for GATE as they are applied even in other subject questions.
-Kenneth Rosen for Discrete Mathematics and Cormen for Algorithms are 2 must to be followed books.
+Similarly, mathematics – especially discrete mathematics, and aptitude fetch a lot of marks for GATE as they are applied even in other subject questions.
+Kenneth Rosen for Discrete Mathematics and Cormen for Algorithms are 2 must be followed books.

 I have been with GATE students for about 3 years now.
-The worst thing they do is to take advise from seniors or from friends/relatives who have no good knowledge about GATE.
-Ideally one should never take advise from those who have not got a top 100 rank or those who have spent enough time for GATE.
-I can say this from my personal experience- my advise 3 years before would have been much different from what I say now.
+The worst thing they do is to take advice from seniors or from friends/relatives who have no good knowledge about GATE.
+Ideally, one should never take advice from those who have not got a top 100 rank or those who have spent enough time for GATE.
+I can say this from my personal experience- my advice 3 years before would have been much different from what I say now.
 Some must avoid things for a good rank:

 - GATE is a competitive exam.
 Never feel happy with what your friends or fellow aspirants say regarding any solution.
 You must be good enough to know if a solution is correct or not.
 I have seen 3 types of people –

-- Those who identifies fault in their solution quickly
+- Those who identify fault in their solution quickly

-- Those who follows what the majority says
+- Those who follow what the majority says

-- Those who follows what they believe and never changes them
+- Those who follow what they believe and never changes them

 As expected most of the GATE toppers belong to category 1 and the other 2 really struggle however hard they prepare.